What Is Period Flu? Here’s Why You Might Feel Sick Right Before You Get Your Period

 There are serious reasons, though, that you might be feeling sick around your period that you definitely shouldn’t ignore.
 Although the illness is relatively rare, the symptoms of Toxic Shock Syndrome — a bacterial infection that’s often associated with tampon use — are very similar to those of the flu: A sudden high fever, nausea or vomiting, and general achiness could all be signs of Toxic Shock Syndrome, according to Healthline.
 If your fever stays at or above 102 degrees Fahrenheit, regardless of whether or not you’ve recently used a tampon or other insertable menstrual hygiene product, you should schedule an appointment with your doctor to discuss the best course of treatment.
 As the UK's Toxic Shock Syndrome information service notes, out of about 60 million people, around 40 will get TSS, and it can be treated with antibiotics with early detection.

 If you’re feeling excessively uncomfortable during your menstrual cycle, you don’t need to just push through it, even though we’ve been conditioned to expect our periods to be annoying or painful.
-You can talk to your doctor about potential lifestyle changes or birth control plans that can impact how much your period interferes with your daily life — which should be a minimum.
+"A simple OTC pain reliever can help alleviate symptoms," Dr. Gupta says.
+"Also hydration, exercise, activity, and healthy foods and a good level of nutrition can help."
+You can talk to your doctor about other potential lifestyle changes or birth control plans that can impact how much your period interferes with your daily life — which should be a minimum.